samaracodes/top_10_vacations/README.md

 This app give some inspirtation to plan your next trip at the Best Vacations to take by Month; while also giving information on what these places have to offer.

+The project outline is to build a CLI app that scrapes a website for information, and then utilizes that scraped information to provide the user with at least one-layer deep of information to interact with.

 ## Installation

 Add this line to your application's Gemfile: